$46.71-$57.86 hourly / $8,095.78-$10,029.25 monthly / $97,149.36-$120,351.00 annual

 Performs related duties as assigned.

-A Senior Construction Inspector serves as the resident inspector for the District at construction sites; performs continuous inspection of all phases of assigned construction including materials, methods, and workmanship; and checks for compliance with plans, specifications, and regulations.
+A Construction Inspector serves as the resident inspector for the District at construction sites; performs continuous inspection of all phases of assigned construction including materials, methods, and workmanship; and checks for compliance with plans, specifications, and regulations.
 An incumbent in this classification must possess a Class 1 inspector certification issued by the Division of the State Architect.

 A Director of Facilities Planning and Development assists the Chief Facilities Executive by assuming administrative and technical responsibility and authority for delegated program areas and projects; supervising daily division activities and personnel; and assuming responsibility for the Chief Facilities Executive in his/her absence.